How to Apply Data-at-Rest Encryption to Downloads Performed via Android's DownloadManager API

-Why Data-at-Rest Encryption is Essential for Android's DownloadManager API Downloads?
+Why Data-at-Rest Encryption is Essential for Android's DownloadManager API Downloads

 Appdome’s Secure Download ensures that files downloaded by the app are not sent to the Android Download Manager and are executed within the app’s context.
 In doing so, data encryption is applied to all downloaded files.

-How Appdome Secure Download Works?
+How Appdome's Secure Download Enhances Security?

-Appdome Secure Download operates by “catching” the download request within an Appdome Built app, executing it directly within the app’s secure environment.
+Appdome Secure Download operates by “catching” the download request within an Appdome Built app and executing it directly within the app’s secure environment.
 This functionality ensures the application of Data at Rest Encryption to files before they are securely stored on the device.
 When Secure Download is enabled, the app identifies the device’s Download Manager API call to guarantee secure file downloads.
 This process also ensures that files aren’t directed to the standard Android Download Manager but remain within the app’s context, receiving the added protection of data encryption.

-To use Appdome’s mobile app security build system to Enforce the execution of the app’s downloads within the app’s context , you’ll need:
+To use Appdome’s mobile app security build system to Enforce secure downloads , you’ll need:

 - Appdome account (create a free Appdome account here)